Ms. Pac-Man (Arcade)

 Unused Graphics

-In the game's graphics data, there are three types of dots: the regular ones, the Power Pellets, and an unused medium-sized type in between.
-The medium dots appear in the code of Pac-Man, Pac-Man Plus, and Ms. Pac-Man, but go unused in all three games.
-However, they were eventually incorporated into Jr. Pac-Man (when a bonus item runs over a regular dot).
+The game's graphics data includes three types of dots: the regular ones, the Power Pellets, and an unused medium-sized type in between.
+The medium dots appear in the code of Pac-Man, Pac-Man Plus, and Ms. Pac-Man, but go unused in all three.
+A variant was eventually used in Jr. Pac-Man for when a bonus item runs over a regular dot, with them slowing Jr. down a bit when eaten but rewarding the player with a couple more points than usual.

 An unknown graphic that seems to be partially cut off.

-A leftover key graphic from Pac-Man, a "fruit" that is not present in Ms. Pac-Man.
+The graphic for Keys, a "fruit" that is present in Pac-Man but not Ms. Pac-Man.

 Easter Egg

 As Ms. Pac-Man runs on top of the Pac-Man ROM, the Easter egg from the original game is still present and functions in the same way: enter Service Mode, then quickly toggle it off and on.
 A video alignment grid will appear on the screen.
 Hold P1 START and P2 START and toggle Service Mode off and on again.
 If you've done it right, the grid will stay on-screen.
-Now, using the joystick, press Up x 4, Left x 4, Right x 4, Down x 4.
+Now, using the joystick, press Up (×4), Left (×4), Right (×4), Down (×4).

 If you've done it right, "MADE BY NAMCO" will appear on the screen in red Power Pellets.